freifunk-gluon/gluon/docs/user/getting_started.rst

 Dependencies
 ------------
 To build Gluon, several packages need to be installed on the system.
-On a freshly installed Debian Wheezy system the following packages are required:
+On a freshly installed Debian Stretch system the following packages are required:

 * `git` (to get Gluon and other dependencies)
 * `subversion`